Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 {#- QISKIT CHANGE: end. -#}
 ```

-If the change is greater than 1-3 lines, write the code in a new file in `custom_templates`, then use Jinja's `include` directive, as shown in the example right above.
+If the change is greater than 1-3 lines, write the code in a new file in `theme/qiskit-sphinx-theme/custom_templates`, then use Jinja's `include` directive, as shown in the example right above.

 ### How to change CSS
-Make CSS changes in the file `qiskit_changes.css`.
+Make CSS changes in the file `assets/styles/qiskit-sphinx-theme.css`.
 It takes precedence over any CSS rules from Furo.

 When adding changes, document the rationale unless the code is already self-documenting and obvious.
 Group similar changes into sections.